How to Become a Nurse Midwife in Colorado: Complete Guide

 CredentialPrerequisitesScope of PracticeLicense Renewal

-Certified Nurse-Midwife (CNM)Current Colorado RN LicenseFull midwifery scope including prescriptive authorityEvery 2 years with RN license
+Certified Nurse-Midwife (CNM)Current Colorado RN LicenseFull midwifery scope, including prescriptive authorityEvery 2 years with an RN license

 The CM credential, developed in 1994 and first licensed in 1997, represents an innovative approach to expanding access to midwifery care.
-Both CNMs and CMs complete the same core competencies, take identical board examinations, and maintain equivalent standards for continuing education and professional development.
+Senate Bill 23-167, which became effective July 1, 2024, formally integrated CMs into Colorado’s healthcare workforce with licensure parity, independent practice authority, and identical prescriptive authority pathways as CNMs.
+Both CNMs and CMs complete the same core competencies, take identical board examinations administered by the American Midwifery Certification Board (AMCB), and maintain equivalent standards for continuing education and professional development.

 Steps to Becoming a Nurse Midwife in Colorado